a1ya/jb_test_licenses/README.md

 If they are not set, tests will fail.

 How to Run Tests
-- Run all tests ./gradlew clean test
+- Run all tests ./gradlew test

 Allure Report
 - Generate report ./gradlew allureReport
 - Generate and open report in browser ./gradlew allureServe
-- Run everything in one command ./gradlew clean test allureReport allureServe
+- Run everything in one command ./gradlew test allureReport allureServe

 Test Cleanup